Overcomplete Tensor Decomposition via Koszul-Young Flattenings: Main Results

 Suppose

 If the components $a^{(\ell)}, b^{(\ell)}, c^{(\ell)}$ are generically chosen with

 then $\bar{p} \ge 2$ and conditions~\ref{item:a1}--\ref{item:P-prime} are satisfied. \end{theorem}

 The proof can be found in Section~\ref{sec:pf-generic-success}.
 This is qualitatively the same behavior as our rank detection result.
 Suppose $n_1 \le n_2 \le n_3$ and consider the regime $n_1 \to \infty$ with $\alpha$ of constant order.
 For any constant $\epsilon > 0$ we can handle $r$ as large as $(1-\epsilon)(n_2+n_3)$ by taking $q$ to be a sufficiently large constant (depending on $\alpha,\epsilon$).
-As long as $q$ is a constant, the runtime of Algorithm~\ref{alg:decomp} is polynomial in the largest dimension $n_3$.
+As long as $q$ is a constant, the runtime of Algorithm~\ref{alg:decomp} is polynomial in the largest dimension $n_3$ (more precisely, polynomial in $n_3 \cdot 2^{\alpha/\epsilon}$).